Hong Kong court denies male status to 3 transgender men

-HONG KONG — Hong Kong’s High Court refused on Friday to allow three transgender men to be recognized as males on their official identity cards because they have not undergone full sex-change operations.
+HONG KONG — Hong Kong’s High Court refused to allow three transgender men to be recognized as males on their official identity cards because they have not undergone full sex-change operations.

 The three, identified as Henry Tse, Q and R, are shown on their ID cards as having been born female, but are undergoing hormone therapy.
 A full sex change would require the removal of female sexual organs, making them sterile.